seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 Who? thy lord? that is my lord, Leonatus!
-O, learn’d indeed were that astronomer
+O, learn'd indeed were that astronomer
 That knew the stars as I his characters;
-He’ld lay the future open.
+He'ld lay the future open.
 You good gods,
-Let what is here contain’d relish of love,
+Let what is here contain'd relish of love,
-Of my lord’s health, of his content, yet not
+Of my lord's health, of his content, yet not
 That we two are asunder; let that grieve him:
-Some griefs are med’cinable; that is one of them,
+Some griefs are med'cinable; that is one of them,
 For it doth physic love: of his content,
 All but in that!
 Good wax, thy leave.
 Blest be
 You bees that make these locks of counsel!
 Lovers
 And men in dangerous bonds pray not alike:
 Though forfeiters you cast in prison, yet
-You clasp young Cupid’s tables.
+You clasp young Cupid's tables.
 Good news, gods!

 *Reads*

-‘Justice, and your father’s wrath, should he take me
+'Justice, and your father's wrath, should he take me
 in his dominion, could not be so cruel to me, as
 you, O the dearest of creatures, would even renew me
 with your eyes.
 Take notice that I am in Cambria,